2005 United Kingdom general election in Scotland: Results

-Labour won 41 seats, the Liberal Democrats 11, the Scottish National Party six, and in Dumfriesshire, Clydesdale and Tweeddale the Conservatives won their only Scottish seat.
-Compared to the actual general election results of 2001, this meant a loss of fourteen seats for Labour, a gain of one seat for the Scottish National Party and the Liberal Democrats, and no change for the Conservatives.
+Labour won 41 seats, the Liberal Democrats won 11 seats, the Scottish National Party won 6 seats, and in Dumfriesshire, Clydesdale and Tweeddale the Conservatives won their only Scottish seat.
+Compared to the previous general election results of 2001, this meant a loss of fourteen seats for Labour, a gain of one seat for the Scottish National Party and the Liberal Democrats, and no change for the Conservatives.

 Results in Scotland for Labour were also down, though less so than in England.
 Labour lost approximately 4% of the vote in East Scotland and approximately 6% of the vote in West Scotland.
 Labour's vote declined the most in the Edinburgh area and in the north of Scotland (where Labour lost all of its rural seats).

 The Conservative vote declined marginally in both East and West Scotland, but the Conservatives nevertheless did win a seat in the South (Dumfriesshire, Clydesdale and Tweeddale), so maintaining their sole Scottish seat in the House of Commons.
-Having once been the largest party in Scotland (most recently in 1959), the 2001 and 2005 general elections had done very little to reverse the downward trend that culminated in the loss of all eleven Conservative seats in Scotland in 1997.
+Having once been the largest party in Scotland (most recently in 1959), the 2001 and 2005 general elections had done very little to reverse the downward trend that culminated in the loss of all Conservative representation in Scotland in 1997.

 The Liberal Democrats made gains against Labour in both regions of Scotland and picked up a modest number of seats.
 On average, their vote rose approximately 5% across Scotland, though again this translated into few gains as the Liberal Democrat vote was not particularly concentrated.

 The SNP's vote declined slightly across Scotland, but they won one rural and one urban seat from Labour.

 The Socialist Labour Party achieved its highest ever result in one constituency, gaining 14.5% of the votes cast in Glasgow North East, but it failed to win the seat.